JXIong15/21-google-books/README.md

 ## Future Ideas
 * allow for more than 10 search results by clicking on "See More" button at the bottom of results.
+* get footer to stay on the bottom of the page

 ## Sources